xan105/node-powertoast/README.md

 About
 =====

-Windows toast notification using PowerShell or WinRT and toastXml string builder.<br />
+Windows toast notification and toastXml string builder.<br />

 Doesn't use any native module.
 Everything is done through PowerShell but you can use native WinRT API bindings instead by **optionally** installing [NodeRT](https://github.com/NodeRT/NodeRT) relative packages (see [installation](#Installation) for more details).